Article Translations: (Spanish)

 Signs in Older Kids

-Older children will not have the easily recognizable symptom of an enlarged head because their skull bones have fused together and can't expand to make room for the excess fluid.
+Older children won't have the easily recognizable symptom of an enlarged head because their skull bones have fused together and can't expand to make room for the excess fluid.
 In these cases, added pressure on the brain can cause severe headaches that may wake a child in the middle of the night or early in the morning.

 Kids also might have: